pratiknborkar/VPC-Templates/README.md

 You need one Gateway in each SubnetZone (e.g. A and B in 2azs.yaml).

 ![Screenshot](https://raw.githubusercontent.com/pratiknborkar/VPC-Templates/main/Images/vpc-nat-gateway%20.png)

+## Clean up
+To delete the stack From the AWS CloudFormation console, select the MultiAZ-VPC stack.

+Click Delete Stack.

+In the confirmation message that appears, click Yes, Delete.

+The status for MultiAZ-VPC changes to DELETE_IN_PROGRESS.
+In the same way you monitored the creation of the stack, you can monitor its deletion by using the Event tab.
+When AWS CloudFormation completes the deletion of the stack, it removes the stack from the list.

 ## Note.
 Following all there VPC script creates, Only subnets in multiple availability zone and routing table without Internet Gateway and Nat Gateway.